Arash-Zhianfard/PersonalBlog/data/blog/c-sharp/globally-importing-namespaces.md

 '
 ---

-Many times during the developing few namespaces need to be imported in almost all the classes in the project beside Namespaces like `System` and `System.Linq` are required in most .cs files.
+Many times during developing projects few namespaces need to be imported in almost all the classes for instance, `System` and `System.Linq` are required in most .cs files.
-With global namespace new feature in C# 10 we are to simplify importing namespaces therefore, there is no need to import these namespaces in projects over and over again.
+With new feature, **global namespace** in C# 10, we are to simplify importing namespaces therefore, there is no need to import these namespaces in projects over and over again.

 There are two approaches to have global namespaces